ARRL November Sweepstakes

 A: We only order mugs once we know how many orders we need to fill.
 This helps us keep our costs down and eliminates inventory problems - either too many or too few mugs.
 As a non-profit organization, keeping our costs down is critical.

-Anyone who completes 100 contacts on CW or Phone during Sweepstakes is eligible to purchase an attractive Participation Pins.
+Anyone who completes 100 contacts on CW or Phone during Sweepstakes is eligible to purchase an attractive Participation Pin.
 Each pin includes the year and mode and has become a popular tradition in the November Sweepstakes event.

 Pins are based on claimed scores.

 To order your pins, attach a note to the front of your summary sheet indicating the number and type (CW or SSB) of pins ordered along with your check.
 If you enter electronically, send a copy of your summary sheet with a note and your check attached to Sweepstakes PINS, ARRL Contest Branch, 225 Main St, Newington, CT 06111.

 Q: Why does it take so long to send me my pin?